 Due to their short-term nature, the carrying value of cash and cash equivalents, trade and other receivables, trade and other payables approximates their fair value.
+For details of the fair value hierarchy, valuation techniques, and significant unobservable inputs related to determining the fair value of loans and borrowings, which are classified in level 3 of the fair value hierarchy, refer to Annex A.

-Notes forming part of the financial statements For the year ended 31 December 2016 (continued)
+Notes forming part of the financial statements For the year ended 31 December 2017 (continued)